Canceled flights cause global chaos during the holiday season

 According to the FlightAware survey, the majority of cancellations on Monday are from Chinese airlines — China Eastern alone canceled more than 420 flights and Air China, more than 190.

-Among the most affected airports are Beijing and Shanghai – which, together, had more than 300 cancellations.
+Among the most affected airports are Beijing and Shanghai — which, combined, had more than 300 cancellations.

 Chinese authorities have not commented on the issue, but the country has recorded its highest number of daily covid-19 infections in 21 months.
 In Xi’an City, more than 13 million residents were quarantined as of Sunday to stem the rise in cases.